Skip to content

 Display of queue properties

-5. A MVS command prompt like this should pop up:
+4. A command prompt like the following should appear:

 Display of MVS command prompt